epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 ## *Understand the game*

-A 2D game is mainly a king of program which generally follow a guideline.
+A 2D game is mainly a kind of program which generally follow a guideline.
 It is made with 3 main parts:

 - *Initialization*